The Movie

 Busker Alley: In Production

-(BOULDER, COLORADO) Let's catch a glimpse of Busker Alley - The Movie as we meet Zoobie yet again at a local cafe on Pearl Street.
+(BOULDER, COLORADO) Let's catch a glimpse of Busker Alley - The Movie as we meet Zoobie yet again at a local café on Pearl Street.

 This may be a different kind of interview.
 We're high in the mountains of Colorado so things may move a bit slower than, say, the big bustling city sizzling at sea level.

 "We're still at it - don't worry," says the producer, director, writer, key grip, gaffer, and general menace to buskers everywhere.
-He continues, "By Summertime come, Thy will be done - One Busker, under God, Invincible, with Liberty and Entertainment for All."
+He continues, "By Summertime come, Thy will be done - One Busker, under God, Invisible, with Liberty and Entertainment for All."

 Street-Performer Extravaganza!